Travelling with a Van to France

 As the ferry approaches Calais, an announcement will be made asking customers to return to their vehicles to prepare to disembark.

-All you need to do now is go through French Passport Control and you’re ready to start finding your way through France.
+All you need to do now is go through French Passport Control and you’re ready to start finding your journey in France.

 When driving in France you are required to have a European Driving Kit, which includes the following items: